SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_1_develop.md

     Select as type **SAP Fiori**.

-    If you are not yet familiar with BAS extensions do not select any additional extensions here.
+    If you are not yet familiar with BAS extensions, do not select any additional extensions here.

     ![](images/3_1_2_devspace_create.png)

-3. Click again **Create Dev Space** in the lower right corner.
+3. Click again on **Create Dev Space** in the lower right corner.

     You will be forwarded to the overview homepage of your Dev Space(s).

     ![](images/3_1_3_devspace_start.png)

-    Once started the status changes from "STPPED" to "STARTING" to "RUNNING” and the dev space name  will turn into a blue hyperlink.
+    Once started, the status changes from "STPPED" to "STARTING" to "RUNNING,” and the dev space name  will turn into a blue hyperlink.

     ![](images/3_1_4_devspace_enter.png)

-4. Click on the dev space link (e.g. "Fiori") to enter the space.
+4. Click on the dev space link (e.g., "Fiori") to enter the space.

-   After a few seconds ... you will see your BAS dev space.
+   After a few seconds, you will see your BAS dev space.